Pingumaniac/Automated_Software_Testing_for_Cloud/README.md

 ### Monitor and Log

-You can monitor logs on Docker, Kubernetes, MongoDB, and FastAPI to ensure stability and identify any issues during the testing process.
+Generate logs on Docker, Kubernetes, and MongoDB to ensure stability and identify any issues during the testing process.
 Use kubectl logs for Kubernetes and docker logs for Docker MongoDB instances.

 ### Record Results

-You can document performance metrics, any anomalies, and any differences between the Docker and Kubernetes MongoDB instances during unit and fuzz testing.
+Document performance metrics, any anomalies, and any differences between the Docker and Kubernetes MongoDB instances during unit and fuzz testing.